Is your Shopify store slow? A slow website can be a turn-off for customers, reduce sales, and hurt your SEO rankings.

 What is Speed Optimization in Shopify?

-✔ Minifying CSS, JavaScript, and Liquid code
+✔ Minify Code – Clean up CSS, JavaScript, and Liquid code to reduce load times.

 Why is Shopify Speed Optimization Important?